henrysnavarro/designs/README.md

 # Designs
 For as long as I can remember, I have always found enjoyment and reward in creating, building and improving stuff.
 By stuff, I mean pretty much anything that is used for any purpose: devices, tools, toys, software, processes, etc. I welcome any opportunity to examine existing products to find innovations and improvements, as much as inventing a new product.

 This page presents a collection of ideas, designs and innovations I have come up with in the past 10 or so years.
 They cover user interfaces, sporting equipment and assistive products.
+All designs below are original concepts which I illustrated, mocked and fabricated myself.

 ## Children's Virtual Decoration App
 As one of my main projects for a course in the Iowa State University's graduate program for Human Computer Interaction in 2012, I imagined and visualized a children's game application.
 In this application children chat chat online with their friends and have fun by decorating their faces with virtual accessories like hats, sunglasses, facial hair (for make-believe characters) and other accessories.
 Below is a high-fidelity mock of the application's main interface.